Policies

 COPYRIGHTS

-Authors retain copyrights without restrictions and give non-exclusive publication rights to the publisher.
+Authors retain full copyrights without restrictions and give non-exclusive publication rights to the publisher.

 PROCESSING/PUBLICATION CHARGES